Hawker centre: Singapore

 Hawker centres sprang up in urban areas following the rapid urbanisation in the 1950s and 1960s.
 In many cases, they were built partly to address the problem of unhygienic food preparation by unlicensed street hawkers.
-In Singapore today, besides hawker centres, there are also increasing numbers of food courts, which are indoor, air conditioned versions of hawker centres located in shopping malls and other commercial venues.
+In Singapore today, besides hawker centres, there are also increasing numbers of food courts, which are indoor, air-conditioned versions of hawker centres located in shopping malls and other commercial venues.

 In the 1950s and 1960s, hawker centres were considered to be a venue for the less affluent.
 They had a reputation for unhygienic food, partly due to the frequent appearance of stray domestic pets and pests.
 Many hawker centres were poorly managed by their operators, often lacking running water and proper facilities for cleaning.
 More recently, hygiene standards have improved, with pressure from the local authorities.
 This includes the implementation of licensing requirements, where a sufficient standard of hygiene is required for the stall to operate, and rewarding exceptionally good hygiene.
 A score of 85% or higher results in an A, and the lowest grade is a D, which ranges from 40 to 49% passing standards.
-These grades are required to be displayed on hawker stands.
+These grades are required to be displayed on hawker stalls.
 Upgrading or reconstruction of hawker centres was initiated in the 1990s in Singapore.

 In 1987, a point demerit system was introduced to measure stands' food and hygiene.
-Six demerit points yield a high fee.
-Individual fines will be solicited for larger violations such as putting unclean materials in contact with the food.
+Six demerit points result in a high fee.
+Individual fines will be imposed for larger violations such as putting unclean materials in contact with the food.
 Failure to display issued license will result in a S$200 fine.

-The hawker centres in Singapore are owned by three government bodies, namely the National Environment Agency (NEA) under the parent Ministry of Sustainability and the Environment (MSE), Housing and Development Board (HDB) and JTC Corporation.
+The hawker centres in Singapore are owned by three government bodies, namely the National Environment Agency (NEA) under the parent Ministry of Sustainability and the Environment (MSE), Housing and Development Board (HDB) and JTC Corporation and private operators.
 All the centres owned by HDB and NEA, in turn, are regulated by NEA with the individual Town Councils managing the HDB owned centres.
 JTC owned centres are self-managed.

 In 2011, Singapore announced plans to develop 10 hawker centres, which equates to 600 stalls in the next decade.
 It was expected to stabilise food prices and reduce rent of hawker stalls over time.